mozmeao/agile-task-force/how-we-work/mozdotorgdurable.md

 #### Moz.org Backlog & Small Tasks

 For non project work or tasks too small for a project, just file an issue.
-The lifecycle of non-project work is as folows:
+The lifecycle of non-project work is as follows:

 1. An issue is filed.
 1. If the issue is ready to work on the label "ready" is applied.